beyzaispiir/univ154/README.md

 ## Future Work

 Potential extensions include:
+- **Graph Type Expansion**: Extending the research beyond Erdos-Renyi random graphs to include scale-free graphs (like social networks, biological networks, and the internet) which have power-law degree distributions and would provide more realistic test cases for real-world applications.
 - Testing on larger and more complex graph datasets
 - Exploring other graph properties beyond domination number
 - Investigating hybrid approaches combining ML and classical algorithms
 - Performance optimization for real-world applications
+- Comparative analysis of model performance across different graph topologies

 ---